-US housing starts fell 7 percent in February
+US February housing starts fell 7 pct after January surge

-WASHINGTON (AP) — Homebuilders broke ground on fewer apartment complexes in February, causing overall housing starts to fall 7 percent.
+WASHINGTON (AP) — U.S. homebuilders broke ground on fewer apartment complexes in February, causing overall housing starts to fall 7 percent.

-The Commerce Department said Friday that housing starts last month were at a seasonally adjusted annual pace of 1.24 million, an expected decline after construction surged in January to 1.33 million.
+The Commerce Department said Friday that housing starts last month were at a seasonally adjusted annual pace of 1.24 million, a decline that was anticipated after construction surged in January to 1.33 million.

-February’s slowdown in construction came from a 28 percent plunge in starts for multi-family buildings, while groundbreakings for single-family houses rose 2.9 percent.
+February’s slowdown in construction came from a 28 percent plunge in starts for multi-family buildings.
+Groundbreakings for single-family houses actually rose 2.9 percent.

-Builders have shifted more construction to single-family houses as the economy has improved and the supply of existing houses for sale has dropped.
-Still, the additional construction is unlikely to offset rising costs and higher mortgage rates.
+Builders’ efforts have shifted to single-family houses as the economy has improved and as fewer existing homes are being listed for sale.
+The solid job market and a growing millennial population looking to purchase a home have lifted demand over the past two years.
+But the number of homes listed for sale has fallen during that time.
+Increased construction has not fully offset the shortage.

 Most Read Business Stories